 HIPAA/Privacy and Security

-Each time you visit Munroe Regional Medical Center, a record of your visit is made.
+Each time you visit Munroe, a record of your visit is made.
 This record contains your symptoms, examinations and test results, diagnoses, treatment, a plan for future care or treatment and billing-related information.
-Munroe Regional needs this record to provide you with quality care.
+Munroe needs this record to provide you with quality care.
 This applies to all of the records of your care generated by the hospital, or your personal physician.
-Your physician may have different policies or notices regarding the doctor's use and disclosure of your health information created in the doctor's office or clinic.
+Your physician may have different policies or notices regarding the doctor’s use and disclosure of your health information created in the doctor’s office or clinic.

-Munroe Regional uses your protected health information in many ways.
+Munroe uses your protected health information in many ways.
 First, we use the information when we treat you or refer you for treatment.
-Second, we use the information for your medical care.
+Second, we use the information for your medical care and payment.
 Finally, we use this information in healthcare operations of our facility.
 These types of services are required to provide you with high quality care and to operate our facility efficiently.
 Under the HIPAA regulations, you have certain rights to your medical information.

-- Inspect and Copy: You have the right to inspect and obtain a copy of the health information that may be used to make decisions about your care.
+- Inspect and Copy: You have the right to inspect and obtain a paper or electronic copy of the health information that may be used to make decisions about your care.

-- Amend: If you feel that health information we have about you is incorrect, you may ask us to amend the information.
+- Correct or Amend: If you feel that health information we have about you is incorrect, you may ask us to correct or amend the paper or electronic information.

 - An Accounting of Disclosures: You have the right to request an accounting of disclosures.
 This is a list of certain disclosures we make of your health information for purposes other than treatment, payment or healthcare operations.